+During the inspection staff were responsive to feedback and actions were taken quickly to address any issues.
 The practice had quality assurance processes to encourage learning and continuous improvement.
-These included audits of dental care records, fluoride varnish rates, recall intervals, X-rays and infection prevention and control.
-They had clear records of the results of these audits and the resulting action plans and improvements.
-For example, there were plans to install dedicated decontamination facilities in the practice.
+These included audits of dental care records, X-rays and infection prevention and control.
+The record keeping audits evidenced some inconsistencies but there were clear records of the results of these audits and the resulting action plans.

 The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
-Plans were in place to carry out annual appraisals.
-Staff told us they discussed learning needs, general wellbeing and aims for future professional development.
+The team discussed learning needs, general wellbeing and aims for future professional development.

-Staff told us they completed mandatory training, including medical emergencies and basic life support, each year.
+Staff told us they completed highly recommended training, including medical emergencies and basic life support, each year.
 The General Dental Council requires clinical staff to complete continuous professional development.
 Staff told us the practice provided support and encouragement for them to do so.